programmfabrik/fylr-gitbook/for-system-administrators/migration/backup.md

-    --client-id=STRING           If --server is set, use as OAUTH2 client ID --client-secret=STRING       If --server is set, use as OAUTH2 client secret --client-token-url=STRING    If --server is set, use as OAUTH2 token url --log=STRING                 Set output to logfile
+    --client-id=STRING           If --server is set, use as OAUTH2 client ID --client-secret=STRING       If --server is set, use as OAUTH2 client secret --client-token-url=STRING    If --server is set, use as OAUTH2 token url --insecure                   Set to true, to not verify the server's certificate chain and host name --log=STRING                 Set output to logfile
     --purge                      For backup: set to true, to purge the target directory.
 For restore: set to true, to purge the target and copy the datamodel.
 The current password of the user used for the login will be set for the system root user.
     --continue                   Set to true, to continue.